Paturages/chorus/source-examples/README.md

 If your folder follows the above guidelines, you can replace the values between quotes in [this file](google-drive.js) and [send it](#sending-your-file).

-If your name format doesn't match the above, you can implement your own name parser as a nameParser argument.
+If your folder/archive names format doesn't match the above, but still is consistent (and you're too lazy to rename them all), you can implement your own name parser as a nameParser argument.
 [Here is an example](../sources/digitalsquirrel.js).

 If your drive structure is categorized in subfolders (e.g. discographies with one subfolder per album), you can copy/paste the script for [BABYMETAL's discography](../sources/discographies/babymetal.js) and replace the values for `ROOT_FOLDER`, `ARTIST` and `SOURCE_NAME`.